matitalatina/roda/README.md

 ### Overall Architecture

 Since this project is completely dockerized, scaling horizontally is very easy.
-We can use [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) with [auto scaling](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-auto-scaling.html) and a [load balancer](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-load-balancing.html) in order to handle heavy workload for both frontend and backend.
+We can use [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) with [auto scaling](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-auto-scaling.html) and a [load balancer](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-load-balancing.html) in order to handle heavy workload for backend.
 A useful [cloudwatch metric](https://aws.amazon.com/cloudwatch/) to trigger the scaling could be CPU usage.

+The frontend is made of only static files and there's no server-side rendering, so it can be stored on [S3](https://aws.amazon.com/s3/).
+S3 is known to be highly scalable storage.

+In order to improve latency of static file serving, we can use [Amazon CloudFront CDN](https://aws.amazon.com/cloudfront/).

+We can use [Amazon Kinesis](https://aws.amazon.com/kinesis/) to simplify real time tyre measurements acquiring/analysis.

 ### DB